-Mara E. Culp earned a PhD and Master’s in music education from Penn State and a bachelor’s in music education from Siena Heights University.
-She has taught K-12 general, choral, and instrumental music and worked with P-12 students.
+Mara E. Culp earned a PhD and Master’s in Music Education from Penn State and a Bachelor’s in Music Education from Siena Heights University.
+Over the course of her career, she has taught general, choral, and instrumental music and worked with P-12 students.
 She has also completed Kodály Level I, Orff Level I, and Music Together® Teacher Training.
-During the 2016-2017 academic year, she served as Visiting Assistant Professor of Music Education, Vocal General, at Ithaca College.
+During the 2016-2017 academic year, she served as Visiting Assistant Professor of Music Education, Vocal General at Ithaca College.

-Her scholarly and research interests include improving speech and language using music, music education for students with special needs, collaborating with special education professionals, elementary general music education, and choral music.
-In 2015, she was named a finalist for the Outstanding Emerging Researcher Award by the Center for Music Education Research.
+Her scholarly and research interests include improving speech and language using music, music education for exceptional students, interprofessional collaboration, elementary general music education, and choral music.
+She was named a finalist for the 2015 Outstanding Emerging Researcher Award by the Center for Music Education Research.
 Her dissertation was comprised of three studies examining the relationship between music aptitude and phonological awareness in elementary children.
 Her work has been published in The Orff Echo, General Music Today, Choral Journal, Journal of Research in Music Education, School Music News (NYSSMA), on NAfME’s Music in a Minuet blog, and accepted to Music Educators Journal.
 Her reviews have been published by Kodály Envoy and Journal of Historical Research in Music Education (online), and accepted to Music Education Research.